Anna Westberg

 Anna Westberg (14 September 1946 – 26 October 2005) was a Swedish journalist, novelist and non-fiction writer.
 She grew up in Ovansjö socken in Gästrikland.
-She made her literary debut in 1978, with the novel Paradisets döttrar.
+She made her literary debut in 1978 with the novel Paradisets döttrar.
+Her major literary breakthrough was in 1980 with the novel Walters hus, which earned her the Svenka Dagbladets Litteraturpris.
 She co-edited the two-volume Kvinnornas litteraturhistoria from 1981/1983.
 She was awarded the Dobloug Prize in 1992.